Scullion News & Resources

 2. Questioning causation: In Death by Dangerous Driving cases, establishing causation is crucial.
 A knowledgeable lawyer will explore the circumstances surrounding the incident and any contributing factors that may have influenced the outcome.

 3. Exploring lesser offences: Depending on the specific details of the case, it may be possible to argue for a reduction to the charge.
-This could involve seeking a lesser offence, such as Death by Careless Driving or Dangerous Driving.
+This could involve seeking a lesser offence, such as Death by Careless Driving.
 These carry less severe penalties.

 4. Negotiating a plea bargain: In certain cases, it may be beneficial to negotiate a plea bargain early with the prosecution.
 This can lead to receiving a discount on the sentence.
 This involves pleading guilty to fewer offences or a lesser offence in exchange for a reduced sentence.
 An experienced lawyer will assess the feasibility and potential benefits of pursuing this avenue.

-5. Highlighting mitigating factors: A skilled lawyer will identify and emphasise any mitigating factors that may reduce the severity of the sentence.
+5. Highlighting mitigating factors: A skilled lawyer will identify and emphasise any extenuating circumstances that may reduce the severity of the sentence.
 This might involve showing remorse, presenting an unblemished driving record, or highlighting victim compensation and future incident prevention efforts.

 When faced with charges of death by dangerous driving, the consequences can be severe, impacting both your liberty and livelihood.
 It is imperative to seek professional legal assistance to protect your rights and mount a robust defence.